 It’s possible to get a higher selling price by selling the book yourself than that offered on by a textbook buyback site.

-TextbookX is similar to Amazon or Half.com.
+TextbookX is similar to Amazon.
 You list the book as a TextbookX seller and get paid when somebody buys it.
 The sales commission is 15% of the selling price plus $1.50.
-You do receive a small shipping credit to offset shipping costs.
+You do receive a small shipping credit to offset shipping costs for USPS Media Mail.

 Payment options include PayPal or store credit.
 You will receive a 5% bonus if you choose store credit.